 What Makes A Great Kids Stand Up Paddle Board (SUP)?

-Kid paddleboards tend to be a lot smaller than adult sized paddleboards, with a smaller overall length, width, and thickness.
-The smaller volume makes kid paddleboards much easier for them to handle in and out of the water, from carrying it around to turning once they’re out there paddling.
-Kid paddleboards are built to be safe, typically coming with less accessories or attachments that can get them in trouble, and are also built to be tough in order to withstand some rough housing from children.
-Lastly, while there are a few expensive paddleboards out there for children, most kid paddleboards are inexpensive due to the fact that they’ll probably out grow it with just a couple years of paddling.
-If we recommend a kid paddleboard that is more than $500, it is either because it’s a hybrid board that adults can use or offers truly stellar performance that will help them perform closer to an adult level.
+Kids paddleboards are built to be safe, typically coming with less accessories or attachments that can get them in trouble, and are also built to be tough in order to withstand some rough housing from children.
+Lastly, while there are a few expensive paddleboards out there for children, most kids paddleboards are inexpensive due to the fact that they’ll probably out grow it with just a couple years of paddling.
+If we recommend a kids paddleboard that is more than $500, it is either because it’s a hybrid board that adults can use or offers truly stellar performance that will help them perform closer to an adult level.

-Kid paddleboards are built in both inflatable and hardboard models, but for our best kid paddleboards we only recommend inflatables.
-There are good hard/epoxy SUPs out there for junior paddlers, but they tend to be more expensive, heavier, easier to break, and harder on kids when they fall over compared to inflatables.
+Kids paddleboards are built in both inflatable and hardboard models, but here we’ll be focusing only on inflatables.
+There are good hard/epoxy SUPs out there for junior paddlers, but they tend to be easier to break, and harder on kids when they fall over compared to inflatables.
 If you are still interested in buying a junior hardboard, we recommend following the same suggestions outlined in our buying guide.

 Best Inflatable Kids SUPS

 - Thurso Surf 7’6’’ Prodigy Junior iSUP (Best for kids under 10)

 - Nautical Kids 9’ iSUP (Best for young teens)

 - Sea Gods ASR (Best for kids under 10 who love artwork)